 Filatov tried to challenge the case against him, but Crimea's Supreme Court rejected these challenges in November 2018.

 On 17 January 2019, and despite not having been convicted of any crime, Filatov was added to the Rosfinmonitoring "List of Terrorists and Extremists", whose assets banks are obliged to freeze (although small transactions are permitted).

 Crimean Supreme Court rejects challenges to raids

-Viktor Ursu (beaten and handcuffed during the raid and hospitalised afterwards), Liliya Bezhenar (whose husband Vladimir had to be hospitalised with a suspected stroke) and Vladimir Ostapchuk lodged suits against the search warrants on 11 January 2019 to Crimea's Supreme Court.
+Aleksandr Ursu (beaten and handcuffed during the raid and hospitalised afterwards), Liliya Bezhenar (whose husband Vladimir had to be hospitalised with a suspected stroke) and Vladimir Ostapchuk lodged suits against the search warrants on 11 January 2019 to Crimea's Supreme Court.
 However, in separate hearings on 31 January, Judge Alla Ovchinnikova rejected all three suits, according to the decisions seen by Forum 18.

 Anna Turobova from the Crimean Prosecutor's Office in Simferopol led the case in court to reject the three victims' suits.
 Her telephone went unanswered each time Forum 18 tried to reach her on 2 April.

 The appeals are due to be heard at Russia's Supreme Court as it is the next level up from the men's original conviction at Crimea's Supreme Court in Simferopol.

 The four men met openly in mosques to discuss their faith.
 "At lessons we studied ayats [verses] from the Koran, the value of praying the namaz, and the zikr [reciting devotional phrases as a reminder of Allah]," one of the men Talyat Abdurakhmanov told the court at their trial.
 "These lessons were not conspiratorial and took place in mosques." (http://www.forum18.org/archive.php?article_id=2444)